omarathon/tabula/README.markdown

 Tabula
 ==========

-This is Tabula, the MyDepartment system including a number of modules.
+This is Tabula, the 'MyDepartment' system including a number of modules.
 It has a [JIRA project](https://bugs.elab.warwick.ac.uk/browse/TAB).

 Currently, the modules that are in Tabula are: